salesforce-marketingcloud/FuelSDK-Node-Auth/README.md

 Making requests to our API should be done using our [REST][1] and [SOAP][2] clients.

 This is a new library and requires extensive testing.
-We are currently working to develop a test suite, but real world testing is also welcomed.
 Feel free to test it out and submit issues as they are found.

 ## API